 - medicine to treat an underactive thyroid gland (levothyroxine)

 If you are taking any of the above medications, then you should make your doctor aware so that they can advise whether or not Flutiform will be the best course of action for you.

 Bear in mind that Flutiform is an ongoing treatment and should not be relied upon in the event of an attack of breathlessness.
 You should therefore always have a fast-acting “rescue” inhaler with you, for use in these circumstances.

 If you are pregnant or breastfeeding then you should consult your doctor before starting this medication, as they may decide that another treatment is more appropriate.

 The most common side effects of using Flutiform include:

 If you do experience one or more of these side effects and they persist or worsen, then inform your doctor right away.
 You should also contact your doctor if you notice any serious side effects such as worsening of breathing ability, fainting or skin reactions.

 How do I buy Flutiform online?

 You can safely buy Flutiform online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Flutiform is the right medication for your medical condition.